nitinkumar30/auto-book-covid-vaccine-slots/README.md

 # Auto Slot booking for COVISHIELD/ COVAXIN vaccine 💉

+#### Coronavirus is the worst thing we've ever seen in our life.
+I'll have long-life impact in our life.
+We can minimise the chances of getting infected by it.
+So, feel free to take part in this vaccination drive 😎

 > 🔊 Special thanks to [Pallupz](https://github.com/pallupz/covid-vaccine-booking) 💝

 ## What's the use | What's this 👋